 This is the primary reason why, when you’re discussing top-level domain extensions, .com is always going to be the winner.
 The .com TLD, standing for “commercial” as opposed to educational (.edu), governmental (.gov), or what have you, is the default for many, many people.

-So, when you ask the question “which domain extensions rank the best,” you’re adding the invisible subtext, “after .com.”
+So, when you ask the question “which best domain extensions rank the best,” you’re adding the invisible subtext, “after .com.”
 The .com domain extension is always, always going to be the number one extension for as long as extensions are commonly used at all.